BlenderNeko/ComfyUI_ADV_CLIP_emb/README.md

 Comfy also creates a direction starting from a single point but instead uses the vector embedding corresponding to a completely empty prompt. we are now traveling on a line that approximates the epitome of a certain thing.
 Despite the magnitude of the vector not growing as fast as in A1111 this is actually quite effective and can result in SD quite aggressively chasing concepts that are up-weighted.

 Comfy++ does not start from a single point but instead travels between the presence and absence of a concept in the prompt.
 Despite the idea being similar to that of comfy it is a lot less aggressive, and behaves more like A111.

+## TODOs:
+- [ ] Calculating all the required embeddings for comfy++ can be quite taxing, and as a result this option is fairly slow. skipping unweighted words can speed this process up considerably.
+- [ ] It'd be nice if we could mix different approaches with a mix clip embedding node (this should be 5 minutes of work).